OnionIoT/documentation/docs/firmware/how-to-build-firmware.md

 This repository is set up to build OpenWRT firmware for the Onion Omega2 and Omega2+.

-To clone the openwrt-imagebuilder-wrapper repo, issue the following command:
+To clone the **openwrt-imagebuilder-wrapper** repo in the Docker container, run the following command:

 ```Shell
 git clone https://github.com/OnionIoT/openwrt-imagebuilder-wrapper.git